Marjorie Dybeck - Our Founder

 Like all good parents, another of Marjorie’s major strengths was to be able to step away and leave CARESCO to fend for itself when the time came.
 Marjorie and Maurice moved away from Sawtry in the mid-90s yet CARESCO continued to thrive under the people she had recruited.
 Marjorie however, never left completely and always received the CARESCO management papers as well as the Sawtry Eye, maintaining her quiet, gentle support with encouragement and reassurance.

 It was with great sadness that we learned of Marjorie's death in October 2011 at her home in Cumbria, following a long illness.
 Although she moved away from Sawtry some 16 years before, Marjorie never lost interest in CARESCO or Sawtry and maintained contact until the end.
 She was a remarkable woman, achieving more in her lifetime than many would not begin to manage in two.

 On 16th December 2011 CARESCO played host for a Celebration of Marjorie’s life, attended by over 40 people who came together to remember her.
 They heard tributes from family and friends recorded at the Celebration held in Cumbria, as well as a personal account by Kathy Jones of working with Marjorie in the early days of CARESCO.
 There were also other local contributions from people who had known her well and she was remembered with affection and respect.

-The best tribute of all to Marjorie is that 30 years on, CARESCO is still thriving, caring for people from the local community.
+The best tribute of all to Marjorie is that so many years on, CARESCO is still thriving, caring for people from the local community.